 Section (§) 12

-Anyone who feels that his rights have been prejudiced may claim the protection of a body executing public authority (hereinafter a ‘public body’).
+Anyone who feels that his rights have been prejudiced may claim the protection of a body executing public authority (hereinafter a public body).
 Unless otherwise provided by a statute, the public body is a court.

 Section (§) 13

 Anyone seeking legal protection may reasonably expect that his legal case will be decided similarly as in another legal case that has already been decided and that coincides in essential aspects with his legal case; where the legal case has been decided differently, anyone seeking legal protection has the right to a persuasive explanation of the reasons for such a variance.